Red Hen Publications

 And yet, Sirius absolutely did not include Malfoy — who had at least been arrested as a DE.
 Even if he did get off on an Imperius defense.
 As had Avery, who was mentioned.

-Given the revelations sprung upon us since that statement was made, even the statement in itself now seems somewhat off-kilter.
+Given the conflicting revelations sprung upon us since that statement was made, even the statement in itself now seems somewhat off-kilter.

 For one thing, by the middle of OotP it was clear that everyone, including Sirius Black, knew as a matter of course that Severus Snape had been associated with Lucius Malfoy for yonks.
 So why hadn’t he mentioned Malfoy the previous year?
 Snape hung about with Malfoy, Malfoy was a Death Eater, even if he was acquitted like Avery, why wasn’t he on the list?
 (And why wasn’t Mulciber?
 I really do think Rowling was thinking of Evan Rosier in DHs, and misspoke.)